-Spaniards settled in Sonora (and northwestern Mexico in general) much later than in Central and Southern Mexico, due to the inclemency of the terrain and conflict with the native peoples of the region.
+Spanish settlement of Sonora did not occur for nearly a century after Francisco Vázquez de Coronado's great entrada, much later than in Central and Southern Mexico due to the inclemency of the terrain and conflict with the native peoples of the region.
 Also, the missionary system of colonialism was distinctive from the rest of Mexico.
-Spanish settlement of Sonora did not occur for nearly a century after Francisco Vázquez de Coronado made one of the first explorations through the area searching for the fabled Seven Cities of Cíbola.
-Early in the 17th Century, the Jesuit Order began to establish missions in the northwest of Mexico.
+Early in the 17th Century, the Jesuit Order began to establish missions in northwest Mexico.
 By the 1640s Spanish lay settlers, mainly miners from central Mexico, had crossed the Sierra Madre Occidental into Sonora.
 Both forms of settlement were originally restricted to La Serrana, along the river valleys.